-Saaho Movie Review: This Prabhas Starrer Will Make Ask, 'Baby Won't You Tell Me, Why This Mess?'
+Saaho Movie Review: This Prabhas Starrer Makes Us Ask, 'Baby Won't You Tell Me, Why This Mess?'

 Speaking about the performances, Prabhas makes a swashbuckling entry in the film.
 While his towering screen presence and swag is one of the plus points, the actor looks a tad awkward while mouthing his Hindi voice.

-While Shraddha Kapoor gets ample screen-space in this Prabhas starrer, Sujeeth's weak characterization plays a major spoilsport for her.
+While Shraddha Kapoor gets ample screen-space in this Prabhas starrer, Sujeeth's weak characterisation plays a major spoilsport for her.
 One minute she's a tough-talking cop, the other minute she's a damsel-in-distress.

-It's refreshing to watch the evil side of Chunky Panday on the big screen and the man does make you shudder with fear.
-Neil Nitin Mukesh pulls off whatever his role demand.
-Jackie Shroff and Arun Vijay end up with poorly-sketched characters.
+It's refreshing to watch the evil side of Chunky Pandey on the big screen and the man does make you shudder with fear.
+Neil Nitin Mukesh pulls off whatever his role demands.
+Jackie Shroff and Arun Vijay end up with poorly sketched characters.
 The rest of the cast including Mahesh Manjrekar, Mandira Bedi and others put up a decent act.

-High sky-scrapers, explosions, action sequences, picturesque locations- R. Madhi's cinematography perfectly presents them as larger-than-life on the big screen.
+High sky-scrapers, explosions, action sequences, picturesque locations - R. Madhi's cinematography perfectly presents them as larger-than-life on the big screen.
 Kenny Bate's stunt choreography adds the thrills to the film.
 However, the VFX does go a little hotchpotch at places.

 One of the biggest disappointments of 'Saaho' is its music.
-Barring 'Psycho Saiyaan' (which strangely has been changed to 'Kaiko Saiyaan in the Hindi version), the rest of the tracks are randomly placed and only add to the film's runtime.
-A Sreekar Prasad's editing should have been tauter which could have prevented the film from being an exhausting affair.
+Barring 'Psycho Saiyaan' (which strangely has been changed to 'Kaiko Saiyaan' in the Hindi version), the rest of the tracks are randomly placed and only add to the film's runtime.
+A Sreekar Prasad's editing should have been tauter, which could have prevented the film from being an exhausting affair.

-Prabhas jumps off skyscrappers, flies off the cliff, mows down beefy, bad guys and remains unscathed.
-Unfortunately, our desi Superman ends up facing defeat at the hands of mediocre screenplay and direction who turn out to be the main villains in 'Saaho'.
+Prabhas jumps off skyscrapers, flies off the cliff, mows down beefy, bad guys and remains unscathed.
+Unfortunately, our desi Superman ends up facing defeat at the hands of a mediocre screenplay and direction, who turn out to be the main villains in 'Saaho'.
 I am going with 2.5 stars.